Patient education: Melanoma treatment; localized melanoma (Beyond the Basics)

 ●Evidence of tumor spread beyond the lymph nodes (distant metastases)

 A thorough history and physical examination are typically performed to evaluate the possibility of lymph node or distant spread of the tumor.

 Imaging tests may also be recommended, particularly for patients with advanced melanoma, those with a previous melanoma, and those with signs or symptoms that might be suggestive of metastasis.
 Possible tests include a chest X-ray, computed tomography (CT) scan, positron emission tomography (PET)/CT, or even a brain magnetic resonance imaging (MRI) scan.
 Further, such imaging is frequently indicated if the lymph nodes are evaluated and found to be involved.
 (See 'Evaluating the lymph nodes' below.)

 Surgery — In most patients, surgery is required to remove (or excise) the entire melanoma.
-Generally, 1 to 2 centimeters (about 0.4 to 0.8 inches) of normal skin surrounding the entire lesion must also be removed.
+Generally, 1 to 2 cm (approximately 0.4 to 0.8 inches) of normal skin surrounding the entire lesion must also be removed.
 This procedure is called a wide local excision.
 This decreases the chance that the melanoma will recur at the same site.

 The type of physician (eg, dermatologist, general surgeon, cancer surgeon, head and neck surgeon, or plastic surgeon) who will perform the surgery depends upon the location and size of the wide local excision.
 Most procedures are performed as a day surgery in a hospital or surgical center.
 Most patients are able to go home later the same day.

 If an enlarged lymph node (gland) is present, it may be biopsied, often prior to the wide local excision, to aid in surgical planning.
 Even if enlarged lymph nodes cannot be detected, the lymph nodes frequently will be evaluated during the wide local excision procedure.